quangtuanitmo18/Viettel-Digital-Talent-2024/NguyenQuangTuan/outputs/devops/assets/docs/gitlab-server-setup.md

 </div>
 <br>

-Tiếp theo thiết lập protected branch để đảm bảo chỉ có maintainer mới có quyền push và merge MR trên nhánh `main` và `release`.
+Next, set up protected branches to ensure only maintainers have the right to push and merge MRs on the `main` and `release` branches.

 <div align="center">
   <img width="600" src="../images/gitlab-protected-branch.png" alt="">